josephkirk/EmotionEngine/docs/NOTEs.md

 # AI emotion system that is data driven.

 ## Design
+- An EmotionComponent with current Valence-Arousal 2D coordinate (VACoordinate) and a radius.
+An array holding active emotions.
-- An emotion have intensity from 1 to 100 , a intensity reaching a certain threshold range trigger variation of that emotion.
+- An Emotion have intensity from 1 to 100, a decay rate, an influence radius and a VACoordinate.
+Intensity degrade over time with decay rate.
+- An external stimulus ( dialogue , event, object ...) can trigger an emotion with intensity and add it to EmotionComponent.
+- An active emotion with intensity not zero pull the EmotionComponent's VaCoordinate toward it with pull strength that stronger the further away the target V-A using linear spring model.

-- Emotion can link to another emotion with link strength from 1-100, a link strength reaching a threshold range will trigger variation of emotion related to source emotion.
+- Emotion can link to another emotion with link strength from 1-100, a link strength reaching a threshold range will trigger emotion variant related to source emotion.

-- An emotion link to another emotion reach more than 50 of strengrh create a different emotion combine of the 2 emption ( reference pluchik's wheel of emotion) .
+- An emotion can combine with another emotion to create a different emotion combine of the 2 emotion ( reference pluchik's wheel of emotion). t
 - An emotion have opposite emotion.
 Adding intensity to one will substract another.
 Emotions that is opposite can't be linked

 ## Task: